Michaela Dowe-Stephenson

 Call: 2014

-Michaela has a multidisciplinary practice encompassing family law and immigration law, with a particular focus on representing vulnerable clients.
-Michaela is a meticulous advocate known for her ability to swiftly identify issues and create high levels of confidence in clients and instructing solicitors.
+Michaela is a meticulous advocate known for her ability to create high levels of confidence in clients and instructing solicitors.
+Michaela’s practice encompasses family law and public inquiries.

-In addition to her practice, Michaela has acted as a Visiting Lecturer at the City Law School and Hertfordshire Law School.
+Alongside her practice, Michaela has acted as a Lecturer in Law for several years.

 Family